jupyterlab/jupyterlab/docs/source/extension/extension_tutorial.rst

    by activating the 'Developer Mode'.
 That may not be allowed by your administrators.
    See `Activate Developer Mode on Windows <https://docs.microsoft.com/en-us/windows/apps/get-started/enable-your-device-for-development>`__ for instructions.
+..
+Note: The same important section is present in the developer/contributing.rst section too.
+If you modify it here, ensure to update it there as well.

 See the initial extension in action
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^